Frederick Ahl: Works

 In 1985 Ahl published Metaformations: Soundplay and Wordplay in Ovid and Other Classical Poets.
 In his 1991 book Sophocles' Oedipus: Evidence and Self-Conviction, he argues that the Oedipus of Sophocles' play is not actually guilty; Oedipus' conclusion that he is guilty is not actually confirmed by the information in the play itself, and the audience's belief in Oedipus' guilt is based on the audience's outside knowledge of the myth.

 In 2007, Ahl published a translation of Virgil's Aeneid into English hexameter, which was republished in paperback in 2008.
-He is the editor of the series of translations under the rubric "Masters of Latin Literature".
+He was the editor of the series of translations under the rubric "Masters of Latin Literature".